-I’ve had a couple of jobs recently where I totally miscalculated my suitability to the client’s needs.
-I lost money because of it, quite a bit for me, because I had to spend way too much time dealing with the client mismatch.
+I had a project recently where I totally miscalculated my suitability to the client’s needs.
+I lost money because of it because I had to spend way too much time dealing with the client mismatch itself.

-These last two client-match issues cause more trouble and eat up more time than any other project issue.
-I do set some boundaries on projects based on their content (don’t give me literary criticism—I will refer you!), but it can be harder to gauge how well I will “get along” with the client.
+These client-match issues cause more trouble and eat up more time than any other project issue.
+I do set some boundaries on projects based on their content (don’t give me literary criticism books to index or doctorate-level engineering tomes—I will refer you!), but it can be harder to gauge how well I will “get along” with the client.
 And since that assessment can cost me, I need better tools to figure this out ahead of time.

 Cue Chris Lema.
 Several years ago, I decided to keep this little gem from one of his daily blog posts, tucked it into a digital note, and forgot about it (stupid me!).
 I rediscovered it during a purge of my notes list and now it’s time to 1) integrate it into my practice and 2) customize it to my business.
 Chris’s original business was website design and functionality (if I remember correctly), so let’s start with his questions and then we can see how to apply them to my publishing services biz.
 Chris asked

 —Do you feel comfortable talking about your budget?